-The population of Taipei City is close to 2.7 million.
-For the last 5 years, the ratio of senior residents over 65 years old had slightly increased from 15% to 18%.
-The ratio of young residents under 15 years old had slightly decreased from 14% to 13%.
-The ratio of the residents between 15 to 64 years old had slightly decreased from 71% to 69%.
-As for the labor force participation rate, it had increased to 58%.
-Particularly, the labor force participation rate for female had reached 51.7%, a new record for Taipei City.
+The population of Taipei City is about 2.5 million.
+For the last 5 years, the ratio of senior residents over 65 years old had slightly increased from 19% to 20%.
+The ratio of young residents under 15 years old had kept on 13%.
+The ratio of the residents between 15 to 64 years old had slightly decreased from 68% to 67%.
+As for the labor force participation rate, it had increased to 57.7%.
+Particularly, the labor force participation rate for female had reached 52%, a new record for Taipei City.

 Higher education is a common resource in Taipei.
-72% of the Taipei residents have had higher education or further, and the ratio is 1.7 times above the national average.
+80% of the Taipei residents have had higher education or further, and the ratio is 1.7 times above the national average.
 The education resource is also abundant in Taipei, and the quantity of university and college is close to 30.
 Taipei City has attracted the most outstanding people in the nation, and gathers many professionals with high-tech talent.
 In

 2016, the workforce with college degree or higher had exceeded 1.07 million in Taipei.
-The professionals in ICT, science, and medical fields was as many as 243,000.
+The professionals in ICT, science, and medical fields was as many as 240,000.
 They are the core strength of technology innovation and business profit in Taipei.

 Taipei is one of the most important cities in Asia.
 It has attracted professionals from many countries to work and stay, and this enriches the diversity of professional workers in Taipei.
-According to the Ministry of Labor, there are 31,000 foreign professionals working in Taiwan at the end of 2019.
-To see the working location, Taipei City accounted for the 44%, followed by Taichung City (11%) and New Taipei City (10%); three together accounted for 65%.
+According to the Ministry of Labor, there are 41,000 foreign professionals working in Taiwan at the end of 2021.
+To see the working location, Taipei City accounted for the 39%, followed by Taichung City (11%) and New Taipei City (10%); three together accounted for 60%.